Jonas Savimbi: Early life

-Jonas Malheiro Savimbi was born in Munhango, Bié Province, a small town on the Benguela Railway, and raised in Chilesso, in the same province.
+Jonas Malheiro Sidónio Sakaita Savimbi was born in Munhango, Bié Province, a small town on the Benguela Railway, and raised in Chilesso, in the same province.
 Savimbi's father, Lote, was a stationmaster on Angola's Benguela railway line and a preacher of the Protestant Igreja Evangélica Congregacional de Angola (Evangelical Congregational Church of Angola), founded and maintained by American missionaries.
 Both his parents were members of the Bieno group of the Ovimbundu, the people who later served as Savimbi's major political base.

 In his early years, Savimbi was educated mainly in Protestant schools, but also attended Roman Catholic schools.
 At the age of 24 he received a scholarship to study in Portugal.
-There he finished his secondary studies, with the exception of the subject "political organization" that was compulsory during the regime established by António de Oliveira Salazar, so that he was unable to start studying medicine as originally intended.

 Instead he became associated with students from Angola and other Portuguese colonies who were preparing themselves for anti-colonial resistance and had contacts with the clandestine Portuguese Communist Party.
-He knew Agostinho Neto, who was at that time studying medicine and who later went on to become president of the MPLA and Angola's first state President.
+He knew Agostinho Neto, who was at that time studying medicine and who later became president of the MPLA and Angola's first state President.
 Under increasing pressure from the Portuguese secret police (PIDE), Savimbi left Portugal for Switzerland with the assistance of Portuguese and French communists and other sympathizers, and eventually wound up in Lausanne.
 There he was able to obtain a new scholarship from American missionaries and studied social sciences.
-He then went on to the University at Fribourg for further studies.
+He then went to the University of Fribourg for further studies.

-While there, probably in August 1960, he met Holden Roberto who was already a rising star in émigré circles.
+While there, probably in August 1960, he met Holden Roberto, who was already a rising star in émigré circles.
 Roberto was a founding member of the UPA (União das Populações de Angola) and was already known for his efforts to promote Angolan independence at the United Nations.
-He tried to recruit Savimbi who seems to have been undecided whether to commit himself to the cause of Angolan independence at this point in his life.
+He tried to recruit Savimbi who seemed to have been undecided whether to commit himself to the cause of Angolan independence at that point in his life.